Ria424/developers-animatesdk-docs/Document_object/Document290.md

 #### Parameters

-**name** A string that specifies the new name of the scene.
+**name** `string`; A string that specifies the new name of the scene.

 #### Returns

-A Boolean value: true if the name is changed successfully; false otherwise.
+`boolean`; A boolean value: true if the name is changed successfully; false otherwise.
 If the new name is not unique, for example, the method returns false.

 #### Description